-Gladman do not consider the use of settlement boundaries to be an effective response to future development proposals if it would act to preclude the delivery of otherwise sustainable development opportunities, as indicated in the policy.
-We consider that the policy lacks the details and transparency required to ensure that decision makers can make informed and consistent decisions regarding exceptional circumstances and development outside of the defined settlement boundary.
+Gladman object to the use of rigid settlement boundaries if these would preclude otherwise sustainable development from coming forward.
 The Framework is clear that development which is sustainable should go ahead without delay.
-The use of settlement limits to arbitrarily restrict suitable development from coming forward on the edge of settlements does not accord with the positive approach required by the Framework.
+The use of a settlement boundary to arbitrarily restrict suitable development from coming forward on the edge of settlements does not accord with the positive approach to growth required by the Framework and is contrary to basic condition (a).